 Treatment of pig blood products as regulated by Commission Regulation (EU) 2015/9 of 6 January 2015 amending Regulation (EU) No 142/2011 implementing Regulation (EC) No 1069/2009 of the European Parliament and of the Council laying down health rules as regards animal by-products and derived products not intended for human consumption and implementing Council Directive 97/78/EC as regards certain samples and items exempt from veterinary checks at the border under that Directive.

 Schmallenberg virus (SBV) is an emerging infectious agent of ruminants (cattle, sheep, goats and wild ruminants) named after the place where it was first isolated in the EU in November 2011.
-Available information indicates that the SBV does not infect humans and the number of affected animals (mainly congenital malformations and aborts) is very limited compared with the susceptible ruminant population in the eight Member States (Belgium, Germany, France, Italy, Luxemburg, The Netherlands, Spain, and the United Kingdom) that have signalled confirmed cases of SBV.
+Available information indicates that the SBV does not infect humans and the number of affected animals (mainly congenital malformations and aborts) is very limited compared with the susceptible ruminant population in the eight countries (Belgium, Germany, France, Italy, Luxembourg, The Netherlands, Spain, and the United Kingdom) that have signalled confirmed cases of SBV.

-Between 1 April 2012 and 31 December 2013, the Commission earmarked almost EUR 3 million to support 7 Member States to carry out scientific studies aiming to gather further information on SBV.The studies were co-financed by the Commission at the rate of 50 % of eligible costs for the period 1 April 2012 to 31 December 2013 for the following Member States: Belgium, Germany, Spain, France, Italy, the Netherlands and the UK.
+Between 1 April 2012 and 31 December 2013, the Commission earmarked almost EUR 3 million to support 7 Member States to carry out scientific studies aiming to gather further information on SBV.The studies were co-financed by the Commission at the rate of 50 % of eligible costs for the period 1 April 2012 to 31 December 2013 for the following countries: Belgium, Germany, Spain, France, Italy, the Netherlands and the UK.

 For more information, please refer to the International Scientific seminar on the Schmallenberg virus hosted by the Commission on 2 April 2012.